 Institute of Banking Personnel Selection comes up with an annual recruitment drive of Specialist Officer aka SO.
-There are plenty of vacancies for SO and across different verticals like law officer, agriculture field officer, rajbhasha adhikari scale 1, marketing officer, IT officer and personnel officer.
-The SO job offers you a stable career in addition to a decent salary.
-I am going to bust the following 7 myths that goes around this exam.
+There are plenty of IBPS SO vacancies across different verticals like law officer, agriculture field officer, rajbhasha adhikari scale 1, marketing officer, IT officer, and personnel officer.
+The IBPS SO job offers you a stable career in addition to a decent salary.
+I am going to bust the following 7 myths about IBPS SO exam.

 - 1 Myth 1: Internet and social groups will guide me